mdawar/terraformjs/README.md

 - Write your infrastructure configuration files in a language you already know
 - Use programming features that are not available in Terraform's language syntax (HCL)
 - Import your configuration data from databases, files or any other source

+This project was inspired by [pretf](https://github.com/raymondbutcher/pretf), a similar tool but for Python.

 ## Features